ciaala/random-service/README.md

 > http://random-service.appspot.com/random/my-roll-dice/16

 ### Response
-The response is a PNG image 256x256 pixels with a black background and three information in different location
+The response is a PNG image 256x256 pixels with a black background and three pieces of information in different locations
 - identifier ( top-left )
 - random value ( center )
 - views count ( bottom-right )